 It takes simple trust, simple child like faith to believe that God, our Father, loves us and wants to bring good things to our life.
 And we can trust Him, He is faithful.
 Yet it’s this simple trust that we have a hard time with.

-Simple trust in Him requires that we step back, relax and give Him control.
+Simple trust in Him requires that we step back, relax, and give Him control.

 If we simply embrace what He is doing, straightening out our lives and putting us on a track moving steadily toward Him, we find ourselves right in the very center of His will, Romans 9:30.